CurveDocs/curve-docs/docs/LLAMMA/controller.md

     === "Example"
         ```shell
         >>> controller.users_to_liquidate(0)
-        todo
+        []
         ```

-# **Fees** (need more details)
+# **Fees**
-There are two kinds of fees in the AMM:
+There are two kinds of fees:
 1. Borrowing-based fee: interest rate
 2. AMM-based fee: swap fee for trades within the AMM

-add more here. what kind of fees. what are current fees and what influence do they have?
-0 fee in amm to subsidize borrowers, etc...
+While the borrowing-based fee is determined by the MonetaryPolicy Contract, the AMM fee can be set by the DAO.
+Currently, the AMM fees are set to 0.6% with an admin_fee of 0, meaning all the generated fees from trades within the AMM go to the liquidity providers who are essentially the borrowers.

 ### `admin_fees`
 !!! description "`ControllerFactory.admin_fees() -> uint256:`"